 Work Program Opportunities

-The College Work Education program offers many opportunities to develop cooking and culinary skills with positions in the Dobyn’s Dining kitchen and the College Cafeteria kitchens.
+The College Work Education program offers many opportunities to develop cooking and culinary skills with positions in the Dobyn’s dining kitchen and the College's Pearl Rogers Dining Center kitchens.
 Food preparation learning opportunities include everything from cooking vegetables in quantity for a banquet to preparing the entrée for an exclusive fine dining restaurant experience.

 The Keeter Center